Wesley Church History

 The Hoban Chapel was added to the church in 1933 in memory of the Rev. Samel J. Hoban, third superintendent of the Mission.
 The Communion table was given in his memory by his friends in Ballarat.
 Three windows commemorate aspects of his life.

-The Gallery Windows.
-The largest windows are in the upstairs galleries.
+The Gallery Windows: the largest windows are in the upstairs galleries.
 They are best seen from the lowest rows of seats in the galleries or from the opposite aisle of the nave or the transept.

 In the southern gallery there are four large windows.
 Two centre windows depict St Paul preaching in Athens to a group of eager listeners.
 The left window shows the good Samaritan helping the wounded man.
 The right window depicts Dorcas, an early Christian known for her good works.
 The lower panes of the window are a memorial to Rev. Alexander Edgar, the founding superintendent of the Central Methodist Mission.
 He was known for his preaching and for his action on behalf of those who were sick and poor.